-Arthur Blank is most widely known as the cofounder of Home Depot and owner of the Atlanta Falcons.
-However, he’s also a philanthropist whose Arthur M. Blank Family Foundation has donated more than $1 billion since its inception in 1995, including more than $28 million in grants to community organizations in Montana.
+The cofounder of Home Depot and owner of the Atlanta Falcons, Arthur Blank is also a philanthropist whose Arthur M. Blank Family Foundation has donated more than $1 billion since its inception in 1995, including more than $28 million in grants to community organizations in Montana.

 On April 19, 2023, Blank signed off on the largest conservation easement to date in Paradise Valley just north of Yellowstone National Park in Southwest Montana.
 Established in partnership with the Gallatin Valley Land Trust (GVLT), this easement will permanently protect his 8,800-acre Paradise Valley Ranch by limiting residential and commercial development while still allowing agriculture and outdoor recreation to continue.